Modulational instability of periodic standing waves in the derivative NLS equation: Modulational instability of periodic waves

 where

 and the tilde notations for $\varphi$ and $u$ have been dropped again.
-We note that potentials $U$ and $V$ in (\ref{potentials}) are $t$-independent since the transformed solution $u$ (former $\tilde{u}$) is a function of $x$ only.
+We note that $U$ and $V$ in (\ref{potentials}) are $t$-independent since the transformed solution $u$ (former $\tilde{u}$) is a function of $x$ only.
 The following proposition summarizes the result obtained in \cite{ChenYang}.
-It is verified here by explicit computations.

 \begin{proposition} Let $\varphi = (\varphi_1,\varphi_2)^T$ be the eigenvector of the Lax system (\ref{lax-1-stab}) for the eigenvalue $\lambda \in \mathbb{C}$.
 Then the perturbation $w$ satisfying the linearized DNLS equation (\ref{dnls-lin}) is expressed by